Ranking Member Tom Cole

 Modified-Open Rules—operate much like an open rule, but have some restriction on the “universe” of amendments, either through a pre-printing requirement or an overall time limit on consideration of amendments.

-Structured Rules—specify that only certain amendments may be considered and specify the time for debate.
+Structured Rules—specify that only certain amendments may be considered and specify the time for debate on the amendments.

-Closed Rules—effectively eliminate the opportunity to consider amendments, other than those reported by the committee reporting the bill.
+Closed Rules—effectively eliminate the opportunity to consider amendments, on the floor.

 Chairman of the Standing House Committee on Rules